Doug Elmore: Baseball

 Elmore also played baseball for the Rebels as a center fielder and helped Ole Miss win 1960 Southeastern Conference championship.
 He earned All-SEC and All-SEC Western Division baseball honors in 1961.

 Professional career

-Elmore was drafted in the thirteenth round of the 1961 NFL draft by the Washington Redskins.
+Elmore was selected in the thirteenth round of the 1961 NFL draft by the Washington Redskins.
 He was also selected in the 31st round of the 1961 AFL draft by the San Diego Chargers.
 He played for the Redskins during the 1962 season and in the CFL for the Calgary Stampeders during the 1963 season.

 After football

 Elmore was an assistant coach for one year at Southeastern Louisiana University, then was the vice president of Boyles Moak Brickell Marchetti Insurance, Inc.